 Federal prosecutions of individuals possessing marijuana are extremely rare.
 The federal government has limited resources to investigate and prosecute federal drug laws, and low-level marijuana offenses are at the bottom of the list of priorities.

-On the other hand, individuals and businesses that sell medical marijuana might face criminal investigation and prosecution, depending on which way the political winds blow.
+On the other hand, individuals and businesses that sell marijuana might face criminal investigation and prosecution, depending on which way the political winds blow.

 In 2013, the Department of Justice (DOJ), under President Obama's administration, formally announced that it would not interfere with marijuana operations that strictly complied with state regulations.
 Federal law enforcement would instead narrowly focus on targeting: